-- An HMO (Health Maintenance Organization) is typically your most basic option.
+- A HMO (Health Maintenance Organization) is typically your most basic option.
 This policy type comes with a select group of doctors for you to choose from in order to seek care.

 - A PPO (Preferred Provider Organization) also comes with a network of recommended caregivers.
 However, you can usually get coverage from doctors outside the network at an increased out-of-pocket cost.

-- A POS (Point of Service) plan is a mixture of an HMO and PPO.
+- A POS (Point of Service) plan is a mixture of a PPO and HMO.
 You choose a primary care physician from your network, and if you want to see a specialist (chiropractor, acupuncturist, etc.), you need that primary doctor's referral.

 3. How much does it (really) cost?